There are hundreds of ways to promote a self-published book.

 Second, only to your book cover, your book description is vital (read critical here) in attracting readers and encouraging them to buy your book.

-A weak, poorly written book description will not help you at all in gaining sales from your sales page.
+A weak, poorly written book description will not help you gain book buyers from your sales page.

 Take the time necessary to write a truly fantastic book description.